-- Parking area at the Valle Grande Contact Station.
+Parking area at the Valle Grande Entrance Station.

 Pets must be kept under physical control at all times - caged, crated, or on a leash not to exceed six feet in length.

 Pets are prohibited in the backcountry (i.e., in the vehicle or on trails past the Cabin District) and on trails not listed above for the following reasons:

-- Valles Caldera National Preserve is a designated natural area where wildlife are free to roam undisturbed.
-Preserve visitors should be able to enjoy native wildlife in their natural environment without the disruption of other people's pets.
+Valles Caldera National Preserve is a designated natural area where wildlife are free to roam undisturbed.
+Park visitors should be able to enjoy native wildlife in their natural environment without the disruption of other people's pets.

-- Valles Caldera is bear and mountain lion country, and domestic animals (especially dogs) and bears are traditionally antagonists.
+Valles Caldera is bear and mountain lion country, and domestic animals (especially dogs) are traditionally antagonists.
 A loose dog can lead a bear or mountain lion directly back to you.

-- There is a possibility of exchange of diseases between domestic animals and wildlife.
+There is a possibility of exchange of diseases, including plague, between domestic animals and wildlife.

 Pets should leave no traces other than footprints.
 The owner is responsible for clean-up and disposal of all pet feces.
 Please be thoughtful of other visitors as well as your pet.

-Service animals that have been individually trained to perform specific tasks for the benefit of persons with disabilities are allowed in the preserve.
-Emotional support "therapy animals" are not service animals under the Americans with Disabilities Act and may not access trails or other non-motorized areas, or accompany you in your vehicle in the backcountry.
+Service animals that have been individually trained to perform specific tasks for the benefit of persons with disabilities are allowed in the park.
+Emotional support "therapy animals" are not service animals under the Americans with Disabilities Act and may not access trails, other non-motorized areas, or accompany you in your vehicle in the backcountry.

 Why All the Restrictions?

-- For many people, seeing wildlife is a highlight of a national preserve visit.
-Unfortunately, the very presence of pets in the preserve alters the natural behavior of native wildlife.
+For many people, seeing wildlife is a highlight of a national park visit.
+Unfortunately, the very presence of pets in the park alters the natural behavior of native wildlife.
 Remember, our pet dogs are descended from wolves and still show predatory behaviors.

-By following the Preserve's simple regulations and respecting fellow visitors, you and your pet can have a happy and healthy preserve outing.
+By following the park's simple regulations and respecting fellow visitors, you and your pet can have a happy and healthy outing.